Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Conclusion

 We have considered the atmospheric evolution of small, close-in exoplanets hosting H/He-dominated atmospheres through protoplanetary disc dispersal.
 As the surrounding disc gas dissipates, a powerful hydrodynamic outflow is triggered from the planet, inducing rapid cooling and contraction of the atmosphere.
 We have shown that this process, referred to as `boil-off', is instrumental in setting the initial conditions for other mass-loss mechanisms, such as core-powered mass-loss and XUV photoevaporation.
 Our main conclusions are as follows: \begin{itemize}

-\item {\jr{Planets $\lesssim 10M_\oplus$ will typically accrete $\gtrsim 10\%$ in atmospheric mass before undergoing boil-off, triggered during disc dispersal.
-During boil-off, planets typically lose $\gtrsim 90\%$ of their accreted atmospheres.
-This mechanism provides a possible solution to the documented discrepancy between predicted accreted masses and the initial conditions inferred from \textit{Kepler} data with XUV photoevaporation, as shown in \citet{Jankovic2018,Rogers2021}.}}
+\item {\jr{Planets $\lesssim 10M_\oplus$ will typically accrete a few to tens of per cent in atmospheric mass during the disc lifetime, depending on disc conditions.}} The onset of disc dispersal then triggers boil-off, in which planets typically lose $\gtrsim 90\%$ of their accreted atmospheres.
+This mechanism provides a possible solution to the documented discrepancy between predicted accreted masses and the initial conditions inferred from \textit{Kepler} data with XUV photoevaporation, as shown in \citet{Jankovic2018,Rogers2021}.

 \item Unlike previous studies of mass-loss during disc dispersal \citep[e.g.][]{Ikomi2012,Owen2016}, we show that boil-off occurs via subsonic breeze outflows, which allow a causal connection to exist between escaping atmosphere and disc.
 As such, boil-off has all but concluded by the time the disc has fully dispersed.
 This typically coincides with the planet launching a transonic wind, which yields relatively low mass-loss rates due to the planet's contracted size.